disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/M01/M1-EX1-T1-S21.png)

 22. These are apps built by users in your default environment.
 Notice many of them are just test names because this is where a lot of users will experiment and build their first app.
 As you scroll down the list you might notice some names are more deliberate e.g., Product Showcase.
-Later in the course we will talk about how to identify these upcoming apps so you can help give them the guidance to ensure they mature and have adequate governance.
+Later in the course, we will talk about how to identify these upcoming apps so you can help give them the guidance to ensure they mature and have adequate governance.

-23. Click on the **...** and select **Details** to view app details, such as app type (standard/premium), web link, connections and shared with information.
+23. Click on the **...** and select **Details** to view app details, such as app type (standard/premium), web link, connections and shared information.

     ![](images/M01/M1-EX1-T1-S23.png)